30 Eid Gift Ideas For Kids That Aren’t Toys

-It happens every time at Eid.
-Parents wonder what gifts to give their kids that they'll appreciate more than the usual toy.
-Something that won't break, the novelty won't wear off in a day or two, and which isn't the usual ol' piece of plastic.
+It happens every time, whether it’s at Eid or another celebration.
+Parents wonder what gifts to give their kids that they'll appreciate more than the usual ol’ toy.
+Something that won't break in a few days, the novelty won't wear off too soon, and is not the usual cheap piece of plastic.

-Nowadays it's hard to find wholesome gifts for kids that won't break the bank, and if there's one thing I've learned about being a parent, is that kids are more simple than their parents think!
-We parents, sometimes buy things we think our kids want when our kids want something much less expensive or complicated.
+Nowadays it's hard to find wholesome gifts for kids that won't break the bank, and if there's one thing I've learned about being a parent, is that kids are more simple than their parents think.
+Parents sometimes buy things we think our kids want when our kids want something much less expensive or complicated.

-With my six kids, I feel there is not much in the toy area that they haven't tried or tested alhumdulillah, and I am pretty tired of toys breaking, needing batteries and lying around unused later.
-So a few Eids ago, my husband and I decided to purchase our children other types of gifts.
+With my six kids, I feel there is not much in the toy area that they haven't tried or tested alhumdulillah, and I am pretty tired of toys breaking, needing batteries, and lying around unused later on.
+So a few Eid’s ago, my husband and I decided to purchase our children other types of gifts.

 Here is my list of non-toy items that have proven to be a hit with our kiddos when the toy gift-giving was not appealing to us any longer.

 I want to point out that the gifts I recommend are big and some are small, but your gift should depend on your budget for that Eid year, and what your child has earned through their behavior.
 As parents, you are not bound by a certain amount each year and you have the right to buy what you can afford for your kids, and not more than you can afford.
 There may be an Eid where you cannot afford anything, but you can still make it special for your kids with your time and creativity - they won't love you less :-).

 This gift is a hit, especially for my boys.
 It is even better when you buy one that is water-resistant, has a night-light, date, alarm etc. and you can find a quality one for under $20!